kirame09/sparkpost-api-documentation/services/transmissions.md

 If you use [Postman](https://www.getpostman.com/) you can click the following button to import the SparkPost API as a collection:

 [![Run in Postman](https://s3.amazonaws.com/postman-static/run-button.png)](https://www.getpostman.com/run-collection/81ee1dd2790d7952b76a)

+## The Sandbox Domain

+**Note: SparkPost only**

+The sandbox domain `sparkpostbox.com` is available to allow each account to send test messages in advance of configuring a real sending domain.
+Each SparkPost account has a lifetime allowance of 50 sandbox domain messages.
+To send a test message from the sandbox domain, set `content.from.email` field to `localpart@sparkpostbox.com`.
+Note: you can set the 'local part' (the part before the @) to any valid email local part.
+[See below](#transmissions-create-post) for more details on sending mail.

 ## Transmission Attributes